-Oranger liquid and oranger crystal are affordable orange-flavoring ingredients which are at times used to artifically boost neroli or bergamot oils.
+Oranger liquid and oranger crystal are affordable orange-flavoring ingredients which are at times used to artificially boost neroli or bergamot oils.
 They sometimes can be mild irritants.
-Be cautious when one of those oils smell like orange-flavored candy!
+Be cautious when one of those oils smells like orange-flavored candy!

 Opdyke, D. L. J. β-Methyl naphthyl ketone.
 In Monographs on Fragrance Raw Materials: A Collection of Monographs Originally Appearing in Food and Comestics Toxicology; Pergamon Press: Oxford (UK), 2013; p.
 560

 The Good Scents Company.
 Alpha-naphthyl methyl ketone, [On line], page consulted on February 14, 2016, URL: http://www.thegoodscentscompany.com/data/rw1008371.html; and The Good Scents Company.
 Beta-naphthyl methyl ketone, [On line], page consulted on February 14, 2016, URL: http://www.thegoodscentscompany.com/data/rw1033571.html

 Givaudan.
 Oranger Crystals, [On Line], page consulted on February 14, 2016, URL: http://eindex.givaudan.com/eindex/displayMolecule.xhtml